Rudd-O/ansible-samples/roles/mailserver/README.md

 #### Automatic classification

-Spam classification happens upon delivery, where the command `bogofilter-dovecot-deliver` automatically runs unclassified mail through the `bogofilter` classifier, and then pipes the result through the Dovecot LDA.
+Spam classification happens upon delivery, where Dovecot's deliver agent automatically runs unclassified mail through the `spamclassifier` sieve (stored at `/var/lib/sieve/before.d/spamclassifier.sieve`) which in turn runs them through the `spamclassifier` filter (stored at `/usr/local/libexec/sieve/spamclassifier`).
+The filter runs `bogofilter` with the appropriate options to detect the spamicity of the message.

-The LDA then runs the Sieve rules that inspect the headers (which contain the result of the spam classification) and, as the first order of business, uses the sieve rules deployed in `/var/lib/sieve/before.d` to classify the e-mails into the *SPAM* folder if they have been deemed to be spam.
+Once the filter is done and has added the spamicity headers to the incoming message, the `spamclassifier` sieve places the resulting message in the appropriate SPAM box, or continues processing other sieve scripts until the message ends in the appropriate mailbox (usually INBOX).

 Because the rule that classifies mail as spam executes before your own Sieve rules, all of your e-mail will go through the classifier.
 This may mean that,